witnet/sheikah/README.md

 ### Test

 We use [Jest](https://facebook.github.io/jest/) for testing.
-All test commands are a thing wrapper around jest so with any of them you can use [Jest's CLI options](https://facebook.github.io/jest/docs/en/cli.html)
+All test commands are a thin wrapper around jest so with any of them you can use [Jest's CLI options](https://facebook.github.io/jest/docs/en/cli.html)

 ``` bash
 # run unit/integration tests